GaelVaroquaux/website/content/science/2025_tabicl_table_foundation.rst

 The result: a powerful and easy to use tabular learner
 =======================================================

-After a lot of pretraining on synthetic data, TabICL is a state-of-the-art tabular.
+After a lot of pretraining on synthetic data, TabICL is a state-of-the-art tabular learner.
 Pretraining gave it the right inductive bias, as visible from the classifier-comparison plot below:

 .. figure:: ../science/attachments/tabicl/tabicl_comparison.png
    :width: 100%